mnsmar/clipseqtools/index.md

         clip/proteinA/
         clip/proteinA/reads.fastq

 	Verify that everything is in place.

-## Align and process the FastQ file with `clipseqtools-preprocess`
+## Align and process FastQ files with `clipseqtools-preprocess`

-To process the fastq file, align the reads on the reference genome, annotate the alignments with genic, repeat masker and phastCons conservation information run the following command substituting <PLACEHOLDER> with the appropriate information.
+To process the fastq file, align the reads on the reference genome, annotate the alignments with genic, repeat masker and phastCons conservation information run the following command substituting \<PLACEHOLDER\> with the appropriate information.

 - If you are running on a machine with **more** than 32GB RAM.